Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 which sections can be simply copied and pasted into the new code.
 Some of the concepts have changed sightly to simplify what the custom transform developer needs to do and understand.

+## Alfresco Transform Service (ATS) Configuration (ENTERPRISE)
+To configure a T-Engine as a Remote Transform follow the steps described in [Alfresco Transform Service Docs]({% link transform-service/latest/config/engine.md %}).